Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Pre-Disaster Communication and Energy Planning and Warning

 By integrating \ac{BESS} with \ac{RES} such as solar or wind, communication infrastructures can significantly reduce their carbon footprint, contributing to environmental sustainability.
-The study in \cite{kuaban2023modelling} examines a model that evaluates the energy performance of an off-grid, eco-friendly cellular \ac{BS}, incorporating a solar power system, a \ac{BESS} system, and a \ac{HES}.
-The study in \cite{wang2024distribution} investigates the relationship between the power grid and 5G \glspl{BS} when an energy storage system is involved, highlighting the energy storage system reduces energy consumption in peak times on the grid.
-The study in \cite{bahri2023economic} proposes the integration of diverse energy sources for \glspl{BS}, such as \ac{HES}, solar \ac{PV} installations, and plug-in \glspl{EV}, highlighting their economic and environmental benefits. \ac{BESS} can be strategically deployed to optimize energy use, balance load demand, and minimize reliance on non-\ac{RES} \cite{zhang2023optimal}.
+The study \cite{kuaban2023modelling} examined a model that evaluated the energy performance of an off-grid, eco-friendly cellular \ac{BS}, incorporating a solar power system, a \ac{BESS} system, and a \ac{HES}.
+Reference \cite{wang2024distribution} investigated the relationship between the power grid and 5G \glspl{BS} when an energy storage system was involved, highlighting that the energy storage system reduced energy consumption during peak times on the grid.
+Reference \cite{bahri2023economic} proposed the integration of diverse energy sources for \glspl{BS}, such as \ac{HES}, solar \ac{PV} installations, and plug-in \glspl{EV}, highlighting their economic and environmental benefits. \ac{BESS} can be strategically deployed to optimize energy use, balance load demand, and minimize reliance on non-\ac{RES} \cite{zhang2023optimal}.
 This promotes energy efficiency and enhances the resilience and reliability of communication systems, ensuring they remain operational under various conditions.
 As the demand for uninterrupted communication grows, the role of \ac{BESS} in supporting sustainable and resilient terrestrial communication networks becomes increasingly vital.